thdal/MosaiqueRAT/README.md

 # MosaicRAT

-Mosaic - Remote administration tools
+###### Mosaic - Remote administration tools

+Mosaic is writing in C# under the MVC architecture, ZeroFormatter serializer is used.

 # Features